PURPOSE: To provide requirements and guidelines for managing the life cycle of all District records and information

 (No fee shall be charged for locating public documents and making them available for copying)

 Large requests may require

-- A 10% deposit of estimated cost before making copies and copies may be provided in installments.
+A 10% deposit of the estimated cost before making copies and copies may be provided in installments.

-- Reimbursement for cost of materials and cost to put records on CD or in an e-mail
+Reimbursement for the cost of materials and cost to put records on CD or in an e-mail

-- Reimbursement of actual cost of postage and mailing container
+Reimbursement of the actual cost of postage and mailing container

 Records requested may be viewed at the King County Fire District 20 Administrative Office during regular business hours.
 Hours for viewing public records shall be posted on the District’s website.